-Individuals with disabilities can effectively parent with appropriate services and supports.
+Just as with any parent, individuals with disabilities may need services and supports to help them be effective parents.
 Child welfare professionals should be equipped with the information and expertise necessary to ensure these parents can be safely reunified with their children.
 Case workers should be aware of how reasonable accommodations requirements provided by both the Americans With Disabilities Act (ADA) and Section 504 of the Rehabilitation Act (for agencies receiving Federal funding) may affect the case.
 The following resources highlight some of the unique challenges and best practices of working toward reunification with a parent who has a disability.

 The Association for Supported Parenting

-Provides a website that links to important information aimed to enhance the well-being of at-risk parents with learning difficulties and their children.
+Provides links to important information aimed to enhance the well-being of at-risk parents with learning difficulties and their children.

 The Intersection of Child Welfare and Disability: Focus on Parents (PDF - 1,413 KB)